Safe House Case Study

 Image Engine puts the danger in Safe House; designing ‘invisible’ visual effects shots to dial up the action.

-The movie, starring Denzel Washington and Ryan Reynolds tells the story of a young CIA agent (Reynolds) who is tasked with looking after a fugitive (Washington) in a safe house.
+This Universal Pictures film tells the story of a rookie CIA agent (Ryan Reynolds) who is tasked with looking after a fugitive (Denzel Washington) in a safe house.
 When the house is attacked, he finds himself on the run with his charge.

-Simon Hughes, Image Engine Visual Effects Supervisor helmed the project for the production, alongside Steve Garrad, Visual Effects Executive Producer and Geoff Anderson, Visual Effects Producer.
-They worked closely with director Daniel Espinosa (Snabba Cash), Editor Richard Pearson (The Bourne Supremacy, Iron Man 2), VFX editor Kevin Hickman and Universal Pictures.
-Image Engine was the sole visual effects vendor.
+Simon Hughes, Image Engine visual effects supervisor helmed the project for the production, alongside Steve Garrad, visual effects executive producer and Geoff Anderson, visual effects producer.
+They worked closely with director Daniel Espinosa (Snabba Cash), editor Richard Pearson (The Bourne Supremacy, Iron Man 2), VFX editor Kevin Hickman and Universal Pictures.

 SFH_BMW_0690_36